SAFEHR-data/Garden-Path/designs/data-lake.md

 We would need to provide another mechanism for querying and analysing data in the data lake, which could include:
 - Through the existing [Databricks workspace](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-use-databricks-spark)
     - this would be the most seamless option but would require users and apps/models to have access to Databricks, which might not be viable (i.e. users might be accessing from a TRE)
-    - [Delta Lake](https://learn.microsoft.com/en-us/azure/databricks/delta/) could be enabled to further optimise for analytics
+    - [Delta Lake](https://learn.microsoft.com/en-us/azure/databricks/delta/) could be used to further optimise for analytics.
+This could be used to implement the [Data Lakehouse](https://www.oracle.com/big-data/what-is-data-lakehouse/) pattern, essentially adding a query/metadata layer to each stage of the data lake as described in the [Databricks docs](https://learn.microsoft.com/en-us/azure/databricks/lakehouse/)
 - [Azure Data Explorer](https://learn.microsoft.com/en-us/azure/data-explorer/data-lake-query-data)
     - Multiple SDKs including Python that can be used to query data but another service to add into the mix
 - [Azure Machine Learning Datastore](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-datastore?view=azureml-api-2&tabs=sdk-identity-based-access,sdk-adls-identity-access,sdk-azfiles-accountkey,sdk-adlsgen1-identity-access)